 Presented By

-Mr. Landau’s practice focuses on providing day-to-day business counseling to cannabis and other businesses with an eye toward avoiding problems before they arise.
-He also represents clients in litigation before federal, New York State, and local courts and other tribunals, including arbitration and mediation before the American Arbitration Association.
-Mr. Landau is a thought leader in the cannabis legal community.
+Jim Landau is a Partner and a member of the firm’s Litigation Group.
+He represents clients in litigation before Federal, New York State and Local courts and other tribunals, including arbitration and mediation before the American Arbitration Association.
+Jim’s practice also focuses on providing day-to-day business counseling to cannabis and other businesses with an eye toward avoiding problems before they arise.
+Jim has been recognized as a New York Metro Super Lawyer® in the area of Commercial Litigation every year since 2012.
+In addition, Jim has received a peer review rating of AV®Preeminent on Martindale-Hubbell®.
+Jim has become a thought leader in the New York Cannabis legal community.
 He frequently writes and speaks on such topics as attorney ethics, cannabis banking and licensing of cannabis businesses.
+Jim is currently the President-Elect of the Westchester County Bar Association.
 He is Chair of the Ethics Committee of the Cannabis Law Section of the New York State Bar Association and Co-Chair of the Cannabis and CBD Litigation Committee of NYSBA’s Commercial and Federal Litigation Section.
-Mr. Landau is also a Founder and Immediate Past Co-Chair of the Westchester County Bar Association’s Cannabis Law Committee and a Director and Chair of the Regulatory Committee of the Hudson Valley Cannabis Industry Association.
+He is also a Founder and Immediate Past Co-Chair of the Westchester County Bar Association’s Cannabis Law Committee and a Director and Chair of the Regulatory Committee of the Hudson Valley Cannabis Industry Association.
+Jim is a past president of the White Plains Bar Association.
+Prior to joining the firm, Jim was an attorney at Prince Lobel & Tye LLP in Purchase, NY, McCarthy Fingar LLP in White Plains, NY, and Ellenoff, Grossman & Schole LLP, Proskauer LLP and Brown Raysman & Millstein LLP in New York City.
+Jim received his J.D. from Boston University School of Law and his B.A. from the University of Michigan.
+He is admitted to practice in New York and Pennsylvania and the United States District Courts for the Southern and Eastern Districts of New York.

 On Demand